Abhrankan-Chakrabarti/Abhrankan-Chakrabarti/README.md

   - `math-utils`
   - `utility-functions`

-- **[GeminiWeb](https://github.com/Abhrankan-Chakrabarti/GeminiWeb)**: A dedicated web app for seamless interaction with the Gemini model, offering real-time AI-powered text generation and responses.
+- **[GeminiFusion](https://github.com/Abhrankan-Chakrabarti/GeminiFusion)**: A powerful platform that seamlessly integrates Gemini Pro and Gemini Pro Vision, enabling advanced text and visual processing capabilities in a unified interface.
+Ideal for projects requiring robust AI-driven analysis and interaction.
-  - `gemini-model`
+  - `gemini-pro`
-  - `web-application`
+  - `gemini-pro-vision`
-  - `ai-interaction`
+  - `ai-integration`
-  - `real-time`
+  - `multimodal-processing`
-  - `natural-language-processing`
+  - `text-and-vision`

 - **[Cryptify](https://github.com/Abhrankan-Chakrabarti/Cryptify)**: A powerful encryption tool that secures your data using advanced cryptographic algorithms.
 This project highlights my expertise in cybersecurity and encryption technologies.
   - `encryption`